Data Destruction

 - Registration by serial number.
 Every data medium is recorded by serial number at collection.

-- Sealed transport.
+- Our own transport.
 No interim storage, no transfers.
 The media go to destruction in one go.

 - Physical destruction.
 To the correct DIN 66399 level, so reconstruction is impossible.